 How does it feel to have biopsies taken from the prostate?

 You may feel a slight sting when you receive an injection of local anaesthetic, which rapidly fades.
 You may feel a dull pressure as the ultrasound probe is placed in the rectum and when the biopsy needle is inserted.
 As local anaesthetic is use, it is usually painless.
 Rarely, you also may feel a brief, sharp pain as the biopsy needle is inserted into the prostate gland.
-Usually several biopsy samples are collected over 5 minutes.
+Usually several biopsy samples are collected over 5 to 10 minutes.
 Finally, an antibiotic suppository (metronidazole, Flagyl) in placed in the rectum.

-Following the test, you will be asked to avoid strenuous activities for about 2-48 hours.
+Following the test, you will be asked to avoid strenuous activities for about 24-48 hours.
 You may experience some mild discomfort in the biopsy area for 1 to 2 days after the test and may notice some blood in your urine.
 Also, you may have some discoloration of your semen for up to one or two months after the biopsy.
 You may experience a small amount of bleeding from your rectum for 2 to 3 days after the test.